Blogs

 What the 2024 UFLPA updates mean for your company

 The US’ Uyghur Forced Labor Prevention Act, or UFLPA, has recently been updated to include three high-risk industries and several new entities.
 The legislation, which came into enforcement in 2022, establishes an automatic presumption that all goods produced in China’s Xinjiang region are made using forced labor unless proven otherwise.
-Additionally, the UFLPA bans goods imported by specific businesses that are known to engage in forced labor practices.
+Additionally, the UFLPA bans specific businesses that engage in forced labor practices from importing goods.

 The UFLPA is one of many global regulations that is trying to tackle forced labor and other governance issues within supply chains.
 In the two years the legislation has been in force, US Customs and Border Protection has inspected over 9,000 suspicious or at-risk shipments across a variety of industries at the border.
-And, in an attempt to further strengthen the UFLPA, the Department of Homeland Security has made regular updates to the legislation to minimize the risk of force labor in US value networks.
+And, to further strengthen the UFLPA, the Department of Homeland Security has made regular updates to the legislation.
+This is to minimize the risk of force labor in US value networks.

 detained imports from uflpa